gtuck/web3400-Course-Docs/projects/01/description.md

 ## Update the `nav.php` template

 1. **nav.php**: There are multiple updates to the nav bar:
-   1. Replace the `Log in` button with:
+   1. Replace the `Login` button with:
       ```html
       <!-- BEGIN USER MENU -->
          <?php if (isset($_SESSION['loggedin'])) : ?>